sods/sods.github.io/software.md

 {% endif %}
 {% endfor %}

-The SheffieldML group also makes machine learning software avialble through the [SheffieldML](https://github.com/SheffieldML/) github organisation.
-We are releasing software targeted at making open data science easier for both 'generators' and 'consumers' of data science methodologies.
+The SheffieldML group also makes machine learning software avialble through the [ML@SITraN](http://sheffieldml.github.io/software.html) page, and some of Neil's older software is available from [his page](http://inverseprobability.com/software.html).

+Our objective is to releasing software targeted at making open data science easier for both 'generators' and 'consumers' of data science methodologies.